skip to Main Content

 Granny: “Hmm… We’ll see tomorrow.”

-And just like that, she took him to the property dealer and told him to show her new properties “daily at this exact time.” until she finds the best.
+She took him to the property dealer and told the dealer to show her new properties around daily at this exact time, until she finds the best.

 (She can trap a lion in no time.